 3. Recurrent Tumour

-This tumour is one which re-appears despite treatment.
+This tumour is the one that reappears despite treatment.
 Just like other cancers, this is possible for medulloblastoma as well.
-While your child being successfully treated is a source of joy, it is good to have follow-ups to see if a tumour has grown again.
+While your child’s successful treatment is a source of joy, it is good to have follow-ups to see if a tumour has grown again.
 Early detection means that a recurrent tumour can be successfully nipped in the bud.

-Medulloblastoma mainly affects the Cerebellum and so results in a deterioration of those functions handled by it such as:
+Medulloblastoma mainly affects the cerebellum and so results in a deterioration of those functions handled by it.
+Here are some symptoms of medulloblastoma:

 - Poor Vision

-- Reduced motor function which can affect complex actions such as writing.
+- A reduced motor function, which can affect complex actions, such as writing.

 - Poor balance accompanied by dizziness and difficulty in moving from one room to another.

-Once the medulloblastoma spreads to, the symptoms can change with problems that crop up such as:
+Once the medulloblastoma spreads, the symptoms can change, and more problems can crop up, such as:

 - Inability to control the excretory system and unintended releasing of the bowels.